Traditional Romanian food is legendary. Why not travel to Transylvania and eat it at the source?

 But what about the food?

 Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine and looking for some of Romania’s most instagrammable locations, we had work to do.
 And by work, we mean food exploration both in Sibiu as well as in the Transylvania countryside.

-How to Enjoy Traditional Romanian Food in Transylvania
+How to Experience Traditional Romanian Food in Transylvania

 Read on to see how you can do it too.

 1. Dine at a Traditional Romanian Restaurant

 Dining at traditional Romanian restaurants in Transylvania will give you the best introduction to local foods and drinks, many of which are based on traditional Transylvanian recipes that span generations and ruling monarchies.
 Similar to Romanian culture, Transylvanian cuisine has a storied and rich history that warrants exploration.

 For our traditional Romanian restaurant experience, we chose Casa Terra based on a strong recommendation from My Secret Romania‘s Gabriela Solomon.
 After spending time with Solomon in Bucharest, we were more than confident in her knowledge of traditional food and the Romanian people who cook it best.